ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         fixture.detectChanges();
     });

 In the next `beforeEach()` method we created the fixture again, where we use the `TestBed` to `createComponent` and in this case the `UserComponent`.
 Now we created this component in our testing environment.
-With the `fixture` you get your `component` and we do this with the access to your `componentInstance`.
+With the `fixture` you get your `component` and you do this with the access to your `componentInstance`.
 This is your component running one instance.
 You should tell `TestBed` to perform data binding by calling `fixture.detectChanges()` to detect updates from our app.
 Both `beforeEach()` methods run for each test.

     it('should create', () => {
         expect(component).toBeTruthy();
     });

 Actually we can write the test.
 We `expect` the `component` `toBeTruthy`.
 This just checks if it exists.
-Se if it works by starting the test in the console with `ng test`.
+See if it works by starting the test in the console with `ng test`.
 You should see TOTAL 4 SUCCESS executed tests.
 It worked.
 This was a very simple test.

 ---